jawalsh/swinburne-library/README.md

 - assemble a full-text corpus for computational text analysis of the content of a Victorian personal library;
 - explore questions related to book history and readership.

-More details about the project and the data will be including in a forthcoming data paper.
+More details about the project and the data will be included in a forthcoming data paper.

 ## Contributors